GigaJunky/TeslaSolarChart/README.md

 1. install the lastest NodeJS [nodejs] (10.16.0 LTS is fine)
-2. extract or git clone the source code here: [github]
+2. download and extract or git clone the source code here: [github]
 3. (optionaly to show weather) register for a free DarkSky API key here: (darksky.net/dev)
 4. save your DarkSkyID in private/darkskyconfig.json formated:  (optional) get your Lat/long http://ip-api.com/json
 ```